cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

   return (sk, pk(sk))
 ~~~

-where `order` is the order of the curve being used (this can be found in
+`order` is the order of the curve being used (see section D.1.2 of {{NISTCurves}}), and
+is listed below for completeness.

+- P-256: 0xffffffff00000000ffffffffffffffffbce6faada7179e84f3b9cac2fc632551
+- P-384: 0xffffffffffffffffffffffffffffffffffffffffffffffffc7634d81f4372ddf581a0db248b0a77aecec196accc52973
+- P-521: 0x01fffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffa51868783bf2f966b7fcc0148f709a5d03bb5c9b8899c47aebb6fb71e91386409

-section D.1.2 of {{NISTCurves}}), and `bitmask` is defined to be 0xFF for P-256
+`bitmask` is defined to be 0xFF for P-256 and P-384, and 0x01 for P-521.
-and P-384, and 0x01 for P-521.
-The precise likelihood of `DeriveKeyPair()`
+The precise likelihood of `DeriveKeyPair()` failing with DeriveKeyPairError
-failing with DeriveKeyPairError depends on the group being used, but it
-is negligibly small in all cases.
+depends on the group being used, but it is negligibly small in all cases.

 For X25519 and X448, the `DeriveKeyPair()` function applies a KDF to the input: